benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 - ✅ Good for high-dimensional data

 **Disadvantages:**
-- ❌ Can be unstable with correlated features
+- ❌ Can be unstable with correlated features (small data changes → large coefficient changes)
-- ❌ Arbitrarily selects one feature from correlated group
+- ❌ Arbitrarily selects one feature from correlated group (non-deterministic selection)
-- ❌ Slower to compute than Ridge
+- ❌ Slower to compute than Ridge (no closed-form solution, requires iterative optimization)
+- ❌ May struggle when p > n (more features than samples) without additional constraints

+**Why instability with correlated features?**
+When features are highly correlated, Lasso tends to arbitrarily pick one and ignore others.
+For example, if features X₁ and X₂ are identical, Lasso might give all weight to X₁ in one run and all to X₂ in another run with slightly different data.
+Ridge, by contrast, distributes weight equally among correlated features.

 **When to use:**
 - High-dimensional data (many features)